hellogreg/pstv/pstv.md

 As mentioned above, if you pull straight down from the top row, the cursor will move to the app down one row and to the left.
 But if you pull down and to the right… the cursor will also move down and to the left!

 Even though the icons aren’t placed in a strict vertical/horizontal grid, the PSTV (or Vita) thinks they are.
 It thinks the leftmost icons from each row are in a vertical line — and the second from each row, and the third.
 So, even if you pull down and at a bit of an angle, the cursor moves as if you’d just pulled straight down.
-This renders that fourth icon in the middle row accessible only by moving right from the third icon in that row.
-It makes more sense to actually put the icons in either a true grid (like the PS3’s XMB had) or a line (like the PS4 has).
+This makes it extremely difficult to access the fourth icon in the middle row directly from either the top or bottom row (which each only have three icons).
+It makes more sense to actually put the icons in either a true grid, like the PS3’s XMB had, or a line, like the PS4 has.

 ### The PSTV Homescreen, Redesigned